What's An Underlayment, and How Important Is It?

 There are three types of underlayment available on the market today: asphalt-saturated, non-bitumen synthetic and rubberized asphalt.

-- Asphalt-saturated underlayment is made of felt paper saturated with asphalt.
+Asphalt-saturated underlayment is made of felt paper saturated with asphalt.
 This is a flexible and water-resistant type of barrier that was very common in previous decades.
-It’s the most affordable among the three.
+It’s the most affordable of the three.

-- Rubberized asphalt is the most expensive of the three underlayment types.
-It boasts of the protective capabilities of asphalt-saturated and non-bitumen synthetic types, but unlike the two, it is waterproof and offers a “natural” seal between it and the roof deck.
+Rubberized asphalt is the most expensive of the three underlayment types.
+It has the protective capabilities of asphalt-saturated and non-bitumen synthetic types, but unlike the two, it is waterproof and offers a “natural” seal between it and the roof deck.

-If you’re looking for reliable roofers, look no further than Garlock-French Coproration, the experts in roofing and gutters in Minneapolis, MN.
-We’ve served homes since 1932, and our decades of experience can help your home.
-Contact us at (612) 722-7129 or fill out our online form for a free quote.
+If you’re looking for reliable roofers, look no further than Garlock-French Corporation, the experts in roofing and gutters in Minneapolis, MN.
+We’ve served homeowners since 1932, and our decades of experience can help your home.
+Contact us at (612) 722-7129, or fill out our online form for a free quote.